horsemaker/neogcamp-levelZero-only-concepts/lecture 2 - getting started with Git, VScode & Hosting/README.md

 ><h3>Some shortcuts to save time</h3>

 - Show and hide terminal: ctrl + `
-- Show n hide sidebar: ctrl + b
+- Show and hide sidebar: ctrl + b
 - Open any file: ctrl + p
 - Access all available commands based on your current context : ctrl+shift + p
 - Jump to symbols: ctrl + p and then type '@symbol'
-- Jump to symbol : ctrl + p and then type ' : line-number '
+- Jump to line : ctrl + p and then type ' : line-number '
 - Toggle wrap: alt+z
 - Code formatting: alt + shift + f